estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D25 - April 7, 2018
+Working on a few autolayout issues, focusing on adaptive layout for the various size classes / traits.
+It feels like one step forward and two steps back, but it's slowly coming together.  #100DaysOfCode #Swift #iOS

 ### R2D24 - April 6, 2018
 Not a lot of time to code today, but managed to clean up a few things. #100DaysOfCode #Swift #iOS